June 26, 2012

 Eligible sponsors and locations may include schools, camps, Indian tribal governments, private nonprofit agencies, and municipal, state, county, or local government offices.
 Sponsors may prepare meals or obtain meals from another SFSP sponsor, public or commercial food vendor, or a school food service department.

 All meals must meet the USDA minimum meal guidelines.
 Meals must follow a specified plan that includes milk, fruits, vegetables or juice, grain products, and meat or meat alternative.
 Meals may include breakfast, lunch, dinner, or snack.

-The 2012 summer sites are posted at the California Department of Education’s Web site at 2012 Summer Meal Service Sites - Food Programs.
+The 2012 summer sites are posted at the California Department of Education's Web site at 2012 Summer Meal Service Sites - Food Programs [Note: The previously hyperlinked 2012 Summer Meal Service Sites - Food Programs is no longer active.].
 The interactive map will point parents to a summer meal site near them.
 Parents can then call site directors listed for more information.
 If parents do not have access to computers, they can also call the Hunger Hotline, 1-866-3HUNGRY (1-866-348-6479), for assistance.

 State Superintendent of Public Instruction